 Stir the seeds a few times during baking so they all get evenly crisp.
 Cool the seeds on the baking tray, just like home-made granola they will become crisper as they cool.
 Once completely cool store in an air-tight container and use as a soup garnish, add to granola or muesli, eat as they are for a snack, or sprinkle some over yogurt.

-🎃 More pumpkin or squash recipes
+🎃 More pumpkin & squash recipes

-Our Vegan Pumpkin Spice Fruit Loaf Cake was prepared with cooked and mashed pumpkin that came from one of those Halloween carving pumpkins, and a slice of this incredibly moist and perfectly spiced fruit cake is perfect for Halloween or Thanksgiving afternoon teas, snacks, or even enjoy for dessert along with a nice cup of tea or coffee.
-Our Harvest Pumpkin and Lentil Open Pie also makes good use of Halloween pumpkins.
+This Vegan Pumpkin Spice Fruit Loaf Cake was prepared with cooked and mashed pumpkin that came from one of those Halloween carving pumpkins, and a slice of this cake is perfect for Halloween or Thanksgiving afternoon teas, snacks, or enjoy for dessert along with a scoop of ice cream.

 ***please note: for US measurements click the 'US customary button' within the recipe and the measurements will switch to tablespoons, cups, and ounces.***